 Margi Cole strikes a graceful balance between teaching, performing and running her Dance COLEctive.

-Dance has a lot to do with balance—and for Margi Cole, faculty member in the Dance and Business and Entrepreneurship departments, the pursuit of equilibrium extends to the rest of her life, too.
-Whether she’s teaching, performing, running the Dance COLEctive (TDC) or involving herself with the Columbia Alumni Association and Network (CAAN), the philosophy behind her balancing act is surprisingly simple: “I do it because I want to, and I make it work.”
+Dance has a lot to do with balance—and for Margi Cole, faculty member in the Dance Department, the pursuit of equilibrium extends to the rest of her life, too.
+Whether she’s teaching, performing, running the Dance COLEctive (TDC), or involving herself with the Columbia Alumni Association and Network (CAAN), the philosophy behind her balancing act is surprisingly simple: “I do it because I want to, and I make it work.”

 The Student Becomes the Master